Muhammad Muhammad Taib: Political career

 The political veteran joined UMNO in 1964, and quickly rose within its ranks to be appointed as Selangor Umno deputy state liaison committee chief and elected UMNO vice-president.
 In 1993, Muhammad and two other top party leaders then - Najib Razak and Muhyiddin Yassin - won the vice-presidency after they joined Anwar Ibrahim who won the deputy presidency uncontested; forming Vision Team (Team Wawasan) to face the UMNO internal party election.

 Muhammad was former Selangor state assemblyman of Batang Kali constituency for four terms, winning in the general elections of 1982, 1986, 1990 and 1995.
 He served as Menteri Besar of Selangor from 1986 to 1997.
 However, he was forced to resign as Selangor Menteri Besar in April 1997 after he was charged in Australia over currency irregularities involving more than $A1.2 million (RM2.9 million).

 In 2006, he was appointed as a senator in the Dewan Negara, the upper house of the Parliament of Malaysia.
 This allowed him to be appointed as a minister by Prime Minister Abdullah Ahmad Badawi in March 2008.
 He contested the post of UMNO deputy president in March 2009 but came out second to Muhyiddin Yassin.
 His stint in the Cabinet ended after a reshuffling by new Prime Minister Najib Razak in April 2009.

 On 14 April 2013, Muhammad joined opposition Pan-Malaysian Islamic Party (PAS), a component party of Pakatan Rakyat (PR) then.
 He was formally introduced by the party on 22 April 2013, just two days after the 13th General Election nomination day to avoid allegations that he took the step to be nominated in the general election.
 PAS is the only party that can lead Malaysia towards Islam, Muhammad said.
 In previous statements Muhammad was a strong critic for the Pakatan Rakyat led state government of Selangor.
 He stated that Pakatan Rakyat Selangor, under the helm of the Menteri Besar of Selangor Khalid Ibrahim was losing grip of the state.
 He even stated that he believes that Saiful Bukhari Azlan, the accuser of Anwar Ibrahim sexual escapades was the real victims and no one is helping Saiful Bukhari.

-On 10 September 2015, Muhammad quit PAS and joined People's Justice Party (PKR) of the Pakatan Harapan (PH) opposition coalition.
+On 10 September 2015, Muhammad quit PAS as he was involved in the Gerakan Harapan Baru movement and was going to join a new party called AMANAH, but instead he joined People's Justice Party (PKR) of the Pakatan Harapan (PH) opposition coalition.

 On 17 September 2017, Muhammad rejoined UMNO announced by Najib Razak in a special media conference after leaving it to be with the opposition for four years.